eTextile/Synth/Firmware/README.md

 - You must use the included power cable with an **5Volts AC/DC power Plug** or your laptop USB plug

 ### Program Synopsis
-The embedded Software is implementing **image analysis algorithms** on the E256 eTextile-matrix-sensor to design a new tactile interaction vocabulary.
+- **Force image acquisition** 16x16 made with sinchronious Analogread
-- **Bilinear interpolation** The 16x16 Analog pressure sensor values are interpolated with a bilinear algorithm
+- **Bilinear interpolation** the sensor force image is interpolated to 64x64 using bilinear algorithm
+- **Touch biasing** threshold adjustable depending on needed sensitivity
-- **Blob tracking** The interpolated pressure matrix sensor values are analyzed with a Connected Component Labelling algorithm
+- **Blob segmentation** the binary image is analyzed with a Connected Component Labelling algorithm
-- **Blob ID management** each blob is tracked in space and time using single chained linked list
+- **Blob tracking** blob ID management (matching with previous frame)
-- **Blob shape and movement characterisation**: blobs coordinates, size and pressure
+- **Blob shape and movement characterisation**: blobs coordinates, size, pressure, velocity
+- **Blob transmission** via MIDI over USB and MIDI over HARDWARE

 ### Benchmark
   - ADC_INPUT : 2500 FPS